How to Fix the Windows Key Not Working on Windows 10/11

 Conclusion

-These are some of the most common fixes to ensure that your windows key works again.
+These are the most common fixes to ensure your Windows key works again.
 In many cases, the issue is more related to software than hardware.
 Because if the keyboard hardware fails, likely, it won't work again.

 However, there are always exceptions.
 And the best way to find out is by using these 11 methods.
 So, try each method until you fix your keyboard.